 Our Node Assessment Program (NAP) provides a multidisciplinary approach to the care of children with persistent swelling of the lymph nodes (or glands), a condition known as lymphadenopathy.
 Pediatric patients of all ages and their families have access to experts in the field, including otolaryngologists, surgeons, pathologists, hematologists/oncologists, infectious disease specialists, and radiologists from the top-ranked pediatric hospital in the U.S.

 The first of its kind in New England, the Node Assessment Program accepts referrals, second opinions, and consultations from physicians and families for children with lymphadenopathy that require further evaluation to establish cause, severity, and treatment.
-Conveniently located in Waltham, Massachusetts, about 15 miles from Boston, the program’s clinic is easily accessible to Routes 93, 95 and the Massachusetts Turnpike and is a full-service facility with free indoor parking, a cafeteria, and phlebotomy, radiology, and surgical suites.
+Conveniently located in Waltham, Mass., about 15 miles from Boston, the program’s clinic is easily accessible to Interstates 93 and 95 and the Massachusetts Turnpike, and it's a full-service facility with free indoor parking, a cafeteria, and phlebotomy, radiology, and surgical suites.

 Node Assessment team integrated approach